SaiKrishnaMohan7/Playground/Books/CompSci/ComputerNetwork-TopDownApproach/Chapter-2/Chapter-2-ApplicationLayer.md

 - Is a distributed DB implemented as:
   - A hierarchy of servers, Domain Name Servers
   - App layer protocol that determines rules to access the info on the DB
-    - DNS protocol runs over UDP, port 53, running Berkley Internet Name Domain (BIND)
+    - DNS protocol runs over UDP, port 53 (query and reply messages are inside UDP Datagrams), running Berkley Internet Name Domain (BIND)
       - DNS protocol is also implemented as a client-server application with the client side running on teh user's host and the server side on a DNS server
       - When the user tries to access a WebPage on some server, the browser extracts the hostname and passes it to the client side of DNS which then contacts a DNS server to get the IP address of the server
-      - Once IP is received, our TCP hanshake story begins
+      - Once IP is received, and passed to the application, our TCP handshake story begins
 - Other than hostname to IP translation, DNS provides follwing services:
   - **_Hostname Aliasing_**
     - Most hostnames that we encounter today are mnemonic, easier to remember (have a sort of ring to it), these are called **Alias Hostnames**